tlefko/XPS13-9350-Catalina/README.md

 # Description

 - This  esentially an ultra-simplistic version that is stable without the use of a deploy or complicated file installations and copies.
+- You can easily view all the SSDT patches along with configuration files for the bootloader as they are all documented clearly in the files.
 - This does include a copy of Clover, which of course I take no credit for.
 I am only responsible for minor changes in files and plists, as well as placement and instructions throughout the guide (as well as the work used from previous projects).